A realistic photon spectra in polarized {\gamma}{\gamma} processes in SANCphot: Numerical results

 We perform several checks to validate the simulation of photon-photon collisions with arbitrary initial photon spectra and polarization distributions.
 Firstly, we compare the total cross sections and kinematic distributions in azimuthal angle, invariant mass, and transverse momentum computed using analytic expressions for linear Compton approximation and those calculated via pre-generated LCA photon spectra for transverse and circular photon polarizations shown in Figure~\ref{fig:kin_dist_spectra}.
 In these cases, the photon conversion point coincides with the central interaction point.
 Second, we compare with the cross sections based on the spectra obtained with the photon-photon collision simulation by CAIN to validate against established simulation package and justify its further usage for realistic spectra simulation.
 CAIN simulates the realistic beam shapes and angular distributions, therefore, despite its settings being set to linear Compton $(n_{ph} =0)$, the spatial effects produce visible differences from the pure Compton scattering.

-In addition, Table~\ref{tab:lca_xs_gggg} shows numeric comparison of three different sources of photon spectra, when using the analytic version from SANCphot, piecewise spectrum description of the analytic expression, and LCA obtained with CAIN minimizing beam geometry effects (i.e., using a very large beam, very low laser intensity, and very low number of particles per bunch).
+In addition, Table~\ref{tab:lca_xs_gggg} shows numeric comparison of three different sources of photon spectra, when using the analytic version from SANCphot, piecewise spectrum description of the analytic expression, and LCA obtained with CAIN minimizing beam geometry effects.
+For the latter the laser parameters were set to $z_R = 1$~mm, $\sigma_t = 100$~ps, which corresponds to $\xi^2 \approx 3\times10^{-4}$, ensuring the linear mode for Compton back-scattering.
 We see that the piecewise description of pure LCA spectrum is very close to the analytic one.

 For a more precise photon beam simulation in the beam parameters similar to the CLIC accelerator, we consider the invariant mass and transverse momentum distributions plotted on the Figures~\ref{fig:kin_m34} and~\ref{fig:kin_pt3}.
 The plots show differential cross sections calculated using analytic expressions for linear Compton approximation (black lines), linear Compton with realistic beam geometry simulated in CAIN (red lines), and taking into account non-linear Compton effects together with a realistic beam geometry simulated in CAIN for $n_{ph} = 1$ (blue) and $n_{ph} = 2$ (green).
 The solid and the dashed lines correspond to circular and linear photon polarization, respectively.